 Why should we be concerned with exploring “The Secret of Work”?
 What is this secret that needs to be revealed?
 Doesn’t the revered Bhagavad Gita in its famous shloka which states: “karmanye vaadhikaa raste, maa phaleshu kadaachanaa” reveal the secret of work to us?
 Swami Vivekananda does use this Gita shloka as a foundational cornerstone for this lecture which serves as a commentary for those who wish to implement its message in their daily lives.

 Helping others physically, by removing their physical needs, is indeed great; but the help is greater according as the need is greater and according as the help is far-reaching.
 If a man’s wants can be removed for an hour, it is helping him indeed; if his wants can be removed for a year, it is more helpful; but if his wants can be removed forever, it is surely the greatest help that can be given him.
 Spiritual knowledge is the only thing that can destroy our miseries forever; any other knowledge satisfies wants only for a time.
-It is only with the knowledge of the spirit that the faculties of want is annihilated for ever; so, helping man spiritually is the highest help that can be given.
+It is only with the knowledge of the spirit that the faculties of want are annihilated forever; so, helping man spiritually is the highest help that can be given.

 This is the opening paragraph of Vivekananda’s lecture.
 The reader may note that the Swami does not waste any time in getting straight to the point.
 So, if one were to stop here, and not even read the rest of the lecture, they would have gained at least something useful.
-He further explains his assertion that “spiritual help is the highest help” by stating that “spirituality is the true bias of all activities in life”.
-Those of us who grew up in India know this to be true to some degree – even though we need to be aware that “religious practice” and “spirituality” can be very different from each other…
+He further explains his assertion that “spiritual help is the highest help” by stating that “spirituality is the true basis of all activities in life”.
+Those of us who grew up in India know this to be true to some degree – even though we need to be aware that “religious practice” and “spirituality” can be very different from each other.

 …the real life of man consists of knowledge.
 Ignorance is death, knowledge is life.
 Life is of very little value, if it is a life in the dark, groping through ignorance and misery. …The misery that I feel when I am hungry is satisfied by eating, but hunger returns; my misery can cease only when I am satisfied beyond all want.
 So, that help which tends to make us strong spiritually is the highest, next to it comes intellectual help, and after that, physical help.